 Identify the Need

 What’s the point of advertising a product if the consumer doesn’t know the need it fulfills?
 Educate your audience on “Why” it makes sense for them to take action.
 You can encourage them along with exclusive deals or timely sales to create a sense of urgency.
-However, make sure the ad clearly spells out the problem, then offers the solution.
+However, make sure your Facebook ads clearly spells out the problem, then offers the solution.

 Less is More